DisCoTec/discotec.github.io/2019/discorail.md

 DK-2800 Lyngby - Denmark<br/>
 aeha@dtu.dk

-## Preliminary program:
-* Thierry Lecomte, Clearsy, France: Formal Techniques for Safer Signalling Systems
-* Jens Braband, Siemens Mobility GmbH, Germany: A survey of Cybersecurity in Signaling
-* Jan Peleska, University of Bremen, Germany: New Distribution Paradigms for Railway Interlocking
-* Michael Kuperberg, Deutsche Bahn Systel Gmbh, Germany: Towards a Systematic Selection of a Blockchain Implementation for a Decentralized Rail Control System
-* Franco Mazzanti, ISTI-CNR, Italy, Modelling a Moving Block train control system: different techniques and tools
-* Francesco Flammini, Linnæus University, Sweden: Towards Railway Virtual Coupling
-* Davide Basile, Univ. of Florence, Italy, Statistical model checking of hazards in an autonomous tramway positioning system
-* Signe Geisler, DTU Compute, Denmark: Stepwise Development and Model Checking of a Distributed Interlocking System - Using RAISE
-* Per Lange Laursen and Van Anh Thi Trinh, DTU Compute, Denmark: Modelling and Verification of a Distributed Interlocking System - Using UPPAAL and UMC

 The workshop will continue over a dinner place, for those who are willing to taste some Danish cuisine and are able to stay overnight after the workshop (see [registration](https://www.discotec.org/2019/#registration) for details)